jonas-pueschel/RCG_DFTK/README.md

 ## Comparisons of Methods
-In order to compare the methods, running from the `./experiments` directory
+In order to compare the methods, running (from the `experiments` directory)
 ```
-julia ./PPS26/generate_plots_models.jl
+julia --project=.
+PPS26/generate_plots_models.jl
 ```
 generates the Iterations, Hamiltonian and Times `.tex` files of the plot for all three models and also generates the table with the percentage of runtimes caused by Hamiltonian multiplications for all methods and models.
 In the lines 9-11 of the script, the user can manually set which methods and models should be run.
 We note that the `method_ids` object points to the ordering of the results from the internally called `test_model` function, and these should fit the respective name (no manual checks if the user input is valid, the user must give consistent values).